 - irregular stricture

 - shouldering of the stricture

-It defines the layers of the esophageal wall hence can differentiate T1, T2, and T3 tumors
+The most accurate imaging modality for the T staging of esophageal cancer.
+It defines the layers of the esophageal wall hence can differentiate T1, T2, and T3 tumors.

 - the third hyperechoic layer represents the submucosa